Joan/Quiz/Readme.md

 Ideally, export videos as *MP4*, audio files as *MP3* and images as ~*MP2*~ *JPEG* (depending on the browser you'll use, but these filetypes are supported by all major browser at this time).

 * The riddles data is in **`media/_data/quiz.json`**.
-Edit it directly or use a spreadsheet JSON export like [this one](https://docs.google.com/spreadsheets/d/1YWFbp7LhCN80PGrgEitF8buVr_Qry4TLkCbMWhnybxA/edit).
+Edit it directly or use [this spreadsheet](https://docs.google.com/spreadsheets/d/1gINMhwLp5sicssOqDFx4RDUT5UNfG8hwdR5GXiGQ-Q4/copy) to export as JSON.
   * `type`: `video` / `audio` / `image`
   * `filename`: riddle file (without the path, just the filename)
   * `filename_answer`: for images only, the same image with the answer – like a movie poster with and without the name (optional)